On copyright

 Agreements & Contracts

-By means of a licensing contract, the author (the licensor) grants the licensor specifically determined uses of the work for a specific duration and a specific country (this can be on an exclusive or a non-exclusive basis).
-The copyright is actually not transferred, and the licensee therefore may not exercise his rights vis-a-vis third parties.
+By means of a licensing contract, the authorNatural person creating a work (the licensor) grants the licensor specifically determined uses of the workIntellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
+Said individual character is the prerequisite that a work can be protected. for a specific duration and a specific country (this can be on an exclusive or a non-exclusive basis).
+The copyrightEntirety of legal provisions attributing the author of a work moral and proprietary privileges. is actually not transferred, and the licensee therefore may not exercise his rights vis-a-vis third parties.
 Licences are therefore often referred to as “authorisations of use”.

 The role of SSA